 How popular is organic meat anyway?

 Organic meat delivery services are becoming more popular as a sustainable and reliable choice, even if you have never heard of them.

 That’s in part because the demand for organic meat itself is steadily on the rise.
 Gone are the days when you only had a choice or two of conventional meat nearby.
 Gone too, are the days of consumers simply eating without asking questions.
 While it certainly is still considered somewhat of a niche market, organic meat truly appeals to anyone who is looking to be more health or environmentally conscious.

 And the numbers back that up: in 2017, sales of organic meat jumped over seventeen percent and exceeded a market value of over a billion dollars.
-That fits alongside the rise in organic food demand in general, which reached an astounding excess of over fourty five billion dollars.
+That fits alongside the rise in organic food and quality meat demand in general, which reached an astounding excess of over fourty five billion dollars.

 But even though local meat is also increasingly easy to find, that doesn’t mean it’s always organic.